Reagan

 transmitting the sounds according to the invention through

-or ice, including through the ground and bodies of water.
-For
+air or ice, including through the ground and bodies of water.

-example, infestations of wooden piers and boats by barnacles under
+For example, infestations of wooden piers and boats by barnacles

-method of the invention may be used to re-direct an outbreak of
+and method of the invention may be used to re-direct an outbreak

-wood-boring insects or other invertebrates, by creating a buffer
+of wood-boring insects or other invertebrates, by creating a

-zone to deter insects from entering a particular portion of a
+buffer zone to deter insects from entering a particular portion

-treed area.
-For example, a buffer zone may be created by placing
+of a treed area.
+For example, a buffer zone may be created by

-at least one device on each of multiple trees in an area.
+placing at least one device on each of multiple trees in an

-Similarly, a buffer zone could be created to deter invertebrates
+area.
+Similarly, a buffer zone could be created to deter

-from entering an area containing wooden objects or materials to be
+invertebrates from entering an area containing wooden objects or

 [0026] The device of the invention could be used on object